Whyrl35/sshportal-api/README.md

 Once the API is build, a new web interface will be built using VueJS.

 To see how to install the API see: [installation](INSTALL.md)

+/!\ FOR NOW THIS PROJECT IS IN HEAVY DEVELOPMENT AND NOT READY TO BE USED.